saminulh/shared-articles/Democracy Sourcebook Essays/Minimalist Conception of Democracy - Adam Przeworski.md

 Good point.

->  Yet in the end, when all the coalitions have been formed, the practical con- sensus has been elaborated, and all arguments have been exhausted, conflicts remain.
+>  Yet in the end, when all the coalitions have been formed, the practical consensus has been elaborated, and all arguments have been exhausted, conflicts remain.

 [[democracy-sourcebook.pdf#page=25&selection=112,17,115,37|democracy-sourcebook, page 25]]